 Note: This is a really detailed article (roughly 4000 words).
-If you don’t have time to read it all, click here to download the value-based pricing cheat sheet (PDF) with all the most important points and action steps.
+If you don’t have time to read it all, click the button below to download my value-based pricing cheat sheet (PDF) with all the most important points, examples, and action steps.

 Value-Based Pricing is a pricing strategy which sets prices primarily, but not exclusively, according to the perceived or estimated value of a product or service to the customer rather than according to the cost of the product or historical prices.